-While I had pushed myself at Kobox, I had also had a hectic week socially so I was genuinely surprised to find, by the end of the week, I had lost 2.5 pounds and an inch off my waist.
+While I had pushed myself at Kobox, I had also had a hectic week socially, so I was genuinely surprised to find, by the end of the week, I had lost two-and-a-half pounds and an inch off my waist.
 What’s more interesting is that for the first four days I didn’t lose anything.
-Monday through Friday I didn’t notice much change but I truly believe that’s because I wasn’t sleeping long enough (thanks to those 5:30 a.m. starts) to reap the benefits.
-On Saturday morning I laid in until 10 a.m. before hot-footing it out the door for my 11:45 a.m. class.
-Beforehand, I weighed and measured myself and that long sleep was where the magic happened, I seemingly lost 2 pounds and 3/4 of an inch off my waist overnight.
+Monday through Friday I didn’t notice much change, but I truly believe that’s because I wasn’t sleeping long enough (thanks to those 5:30 a.m. start times) to reap the benefits.
+On Saturday morning I slept until 10 a.m. before hot-footing it out the door for my 11:45 a.m. class.
+Beforehand, I weighed and measured myself and that long sleep was where the magic happened—I seemingly lost two pounds and 3/4 of an inch off my waist overnight.
 You see, I love to exercise but I love to sleep more.
 Rest is key to diet and exercise success, so much so that sleep should be factored into any healthy routine, with a rest day being key to success.